linked-planet/ktorbase/README.md

   and the [Dockerfile](Dockerfile)

 Note that the [Dockerfile](Dockerfile) is installing [collectd][collectd].
-Adapt accordingly, if you don't want it.
+Adapt accordingly if you don't want it.

-We are running on JDK 11, but the application is compiled with JDK 8 due to the following ktor issues:
+We are running on JRE 11, but the application is compiled with JDK 8 due to the following ktor issues:
 - https://github.com/ktorio/ktor/issues/1137
 - https://github.com/ktorio/ktor/issues/321